Topaz Vibe

 The Topaz Vibe is a British sailing dinghy designed by Ian Howlett and Rob White.
-Built by Topper International, it was first introduced in 2006.
+Built by Topper International, it was introduced in 2006.
 There are two models, the Vibe and the Vibe X, with the latter carrying larger sails.
 The Vibe is a World Sailing Learn to Sail class.

 Design

 The Vibe is a small recreational dinghy, with the hull built predominantly of trilam polyethylene.
 It has a fractional sloop rig, a raked stem, an open reverse transom, a transom-hung rudder controlled by a tiller and a retractable daggerboard keel.
 It displaces 154 lb.

 The Vibe has a beamy and chined hull and was designed as a performance hiking dinghy, though can be fitted with a single trapeze.